Babies don’t have to be expensive, and they don’t need a lot of stuff! Here are my top baby essentials for new parents.

 Whether you choose to use disposable or cloth diapers, you’ll need them!
 I stocked up on diapers from Amazon Mom while I was pregnant, which really worked out well for us.
 I only purchased one box of newborn diapers (though we ended up buying another — Jack didn’t go through diaper sizes very quickly), a couple boxes of size ones and twos, and one of size three.
 We obviously had to buy other ones eventually, but it was nice to have a nice stockpile.

 If you are interested in stockpiling, you will probably appreciate this post – The Ultimate Guide to a Diaper Stockpile.

 The same thing goes for wipes — we always buy them on Amazon Mom, and I stocked up while I was pregnant.
 One thing about stocking up on wipes is that you’ll always be able to use them — there’s no chance that they will outgrow them or that they will cause leaks, which are common issues with stocking up on diapers.

 You’ll also probably want to get a tube of diaper rash cream.
 I always liked having a changing pad as well that we put in our diaper bag.

 Unless you plan on carrying around everything your baby needs in your hands (not possible, I don’t think), be sure to get some kind of diaper bag.
-There’s tons of styles in every single price range.
-I personally feel that I should have spent a little more on a quality diaper bag, because the one we bought wore out really quickly, because we used it a lot.
+There are tons of styles in every single price range.
+I personally feel that I should have spent a little more on a quality diaper bag because the one we bought wore out really quickly because we used it a lot.
 But whatever you end up doing, I think it’s good to have lots of pockets!
-Here’s a post I wrote about my favorite diaper bag.

 A few non-essentials that I still love